Battle of Montebello (1859)

-The Battle of Montebello was fought on 20 May 1859 at Montebello (in what is now Lombardy, northern Italy).
-It was a minor engagement of the Second Italian War of Independence, fought between Piedmontese cavalry and French infantry against Austrian troops.
-Because of this battle, the Austrian commander-in-chief was obliged to keep some troops to cover the southern part of the front.
+The Battle of Montebello was fought on 20 May 1859 at Montebello (now Montebello della Battaglia) in Lombardy, northern Italy.
+The first major engagement of the Second Italian War of Independence, it was fought between Austrian troops commanded by Field Marshal Philipp von Stadion und Thannhausen against Piedmontese cavalry and French infantry headed by General Élie Frédéric Forey.

+Forey's division, accompanied by three Piedmontese cavalry regiments commanded by General Maurizio Gerbaix de Sonnaz, engaged Stadion's army corps at Montebello.
+After three hours, failing to stop Forey's offensive, Stadion withdrew.
+Because of this battle, the Austrian commander-in-chief was obliged to keep troops to cover the southern part of the front.

 Prelude

-Feldzeugmeister Ferenc Gyulay, commanding the Austrian 2nd Army, deployed VII Korps along the Sesia, the II and III Korps at Mortara, VIII Korps at Pavia, and V Korps between Pavia and Mortara.
+Feldzeugmeister Ferenc Gyulay, commanding the Austrian 2nd Army, deployed the VII Korps along the Sesia, the II and III Korps at Mortara, the VIII Korps at Pavia, and the V Korps between Pavia and Mortara.
 Gyulay anticipated a Franco-Piedmontese offensive consisting of a flanking maneuver south of the Po.
-Marshal Achille Baraguey d'Hilliers' I Corps advanced from Voghera, while Garibaldi advanced from the north.
-Gyulai assumed they were pressuring his flanks in a manoeuvre sur la derriére.
+Marshal Achille Baraguey d'Hilliers' I Corps advanced from Voghera, while Giuseppe Garibaldi's Hunters of the Alps advanced from the north.
+Gyulay assumed they were pressuring his flanks in a manoeuvre sur la derriére.

+On 19 May, Stadion's V Korps, divided into four columns, was deployed to the right bank of the Po.
+Karl von Urban's column advanced rapidly along the main road towards Voghera, repelling the Sardinian Guardia Nazionale at Casteggio, and arrived at the village of Montebello at 1:30 p.m. on 20 May.
+He decided to occupy Genestrello, a frazione of Montebello located 1.5 km further on, before halting.
+A short distance to the north, two other columns under Franz Xaver von Paumgartten and the Prince of Hesse moved slowly on country roads.